-Thanks to crowdfunding from our supporters via Indiegogo, PHOTOVOICE IRAQ: Picturing Change is underway.
+Thanks to crowdfunding from our supporters via Indiegogo and other funders, PHOTOVOICE IRAQ: Picturing Change is working towards its third round!

-For 9 weeks, beginning in October 2013, a diverse group of Iraqi youth will use cameras and personal narratives to explore how Iraq has changed, and how that change is affecting their lives and future aspirations.
+For 10 weeks, a diverse group of Iraqi youth will use digital SLR cameras and personal narratives to explore how Iraq has changed, and how that change is affecting their lives and future aspirations.
 Then, they will photograph and write about the positive change that they hope to see within their lifetimes, and how they see themselves being a part of that change.

 What is the plan for PHOTOVOICE IRAQ?

 The goals of EPIC’s Photovoice program are twofold: to empower Iraqi youth through education and to help marginalized and vulnerable communities create awareness about undermined human rights.
 PhotoVoice is a participatory research and advocacy method that combines photography and writing with social action.
 EPIC will continue to utilize PhotoVoice with a diverse group of Iraqi students and allow participants to explore and document – in rich images and reflections – how they see Iraq changing.
 Working in partnership with an assigned mentor, students will be asked to photograph and write about issues pertaining to Iraqi youth today.
 EPIC will present a collection of these images and writings at exhibitions, inviting officials and the media to consider the unique perspectives of young people and the importance of integrating youth voices into decision-making processes.
 They will use photography and written reflections to answer the following questions:

 1. What do you see as an important social justice or human rights issue affects you or people you care about?

 2. What would you hope to see done to address this issue?